guillaumedavid/StringCalculatorKata/README.md

 >* * Input =  `"624,20"` => output = `"1288"`
 >* * Input =  `"700"` => output = `"1400"`
 >* * Input =  `"711,10000"` => output = `"21422"`

+## Third step

+> Allow the add method to handle newlines as separators:

+>* Allow the Add method to handle new lines between numbers (instead of commas).
+>* the following input is ok: "1\n2,3" (will equal 6)
+>* the following input is NOT ok: "1,\n" (not need to prove it - just clarifying)